 Compared with asphalt shingles, natural wood provides up to twice the insulation value, saving you money when in comes to heating your home.

 Disadvantages Of Cedar Shakes

-- Limited availability.
 A hundred years ago, old-growth cedar enjoyed wide availability.
 However, in recent years, much of the old forests have been harvested and the newer trees do not provide a shake that is dense and stable.

-- High cost of installation.
 The roofer must be an expert in this category of roofing.
 Cedar shakes must be cut and placed exactly to ensure that there are no leaks.

-- Can draw insects and mold.
 Cedar is naturally resistant to insects but when water or damp debris gets trapped beneath, mold and mildew can get a foothold.
 Unless the shingles have been treated to resist insect infestation, bugs that prefer softwood like carpenter ants and carpenter bees may make tunnels in your roofing.

-- Can curl, crack and break as they age.
 As wood ages it naturally curls, cracks and splits.
 This can be more prevalent in the winter when moisture trapped inside the shake freezes and thaws repeatedly, eventually destroying it.
 Once they break you will have to replace them and maintenance must be done by a professional to avoid further damage when they walk on the roof.

 The Better Alternative To Natural Cedar: Vinyl Cedar Shakes

 Since the invention of synthetic roofing materials in the mid 1800s, vinyl or synthetic roof materials have gained immense popularity.
 This has been partly due to the discovery that certain materials can be blended to produce a roof tile that looks like natural cedar but has additional benefits that real wood cannot compete with.